LAWRENCE SHERIFF SCHOOL

 · Secondly, depending on the results of that testing you may choose to lodge a formal application through the relevant Local Authority Admissions Service (Warwickshire County Council for Warwickshire residents, but if you live outside Warwickshire you should contact your own local authority in the first instance).

 · Thirdly, if the school is not able to offer a place in response to that application then parents may wish to consider lodging a formal appeal to an independent panel who will consider whether the pupil should be admitted to the school.
+However, as the school is heavily over-subscribed, please be aware that the majority of appeals are unsuccessful, even where a pupil has achieved the qualifying standard.

 Stage 1 - Testing Arrangements